-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

-The best Apple Watch alternatives you can buy
+The best Apple Watch alternatives for 2023

 Buying the right Apple Watch alternative

-Notably, if you own an Android phone but are seriously considering jumping over to Apple’s ecosystem for the Apple Watch benefits, the below alternatives should provide some food for thought.
+Notably, if you own an Android phone but are seriously considering jumping over to Apple’s ecosystem for the Apple Watch benefits, the alternatives below should provide some food for thought.
 All the watches listed below will work with Android phones; the Apple Watch does not work with Android phones at all.

 So, what should you look for in an Apple Watch alternative?
 Considering how versatile the Apple Watch lineup now is, you might be considering several variables.

 - If you’re considering an alternative running watch, seek a wearable with built-in GPS, accurate step tracking, and features like SpO2 monitoring and VO2 max data.
+Apple Watches lack vital recovery data for those who take their training seriously.

 - Gym companions don’t necessarily need these features, but you might benefit from devices with multi-sport tracking.
 Most of the devices below should cover you in that regard.